 - (a) The target values and the corresponding tolerances for the three check parameters apply to all types of front brakes mounted in all types of vehicles within the scope of this UN GTR except for carbon-ceramic disc brakes.
-For carbon-ceramic disc brakes, the default temperature metrics apply; however, the ABT $[A_1]$ temperature metrics are lowered by 15 °C and the tolerances to the low end of the temperature regime for the IBT $[A_2]$ and FBT $[A_3]$ are further relaxed by 15 °C; - (b) For rear disc brakes, the nominal (or set) cooling airflow defined for the corresponding front brake application (i.e. same vehicle data) shall be applied.
+For carbon-ceramic disc brakes, the default temperature metrics apply; however, the ABT [A1] temperature metrics are lowered by 15 °C and the tolerances to the low end of the temperature regime are extended to -40 °C for the IBT [A2] and to -50 °C for the FBT [A3]; - (b) For rear disc brakes, the nominal (or set) cooling airflow defined for the corresponding front brake application (i.e. same vehicle data) shall be applied.
 In this case, the allocation of the brake in a WL{n-f}/DM category described in paragraph 10.1.1. shall be carried out using the front brake data; - (c) For rear drum brakes, the nominal (or set) cooling airflow defined for the corresponding front brake application (i.e. same vehicle data) shall be applied.
 In this case, the allocation of the brake in a WL{n-f}/DM category described in paragraph 10.1.1. shall be carried out using the front brake data.